 TYLER, Texas — Did you know the most common disaster in Texas is flooding?

-With the possibility of strong-to-severe thunderstorms on Friday, it could result in flooding in some areas across East Texas.
+With heavy rainfall expected all week, it could result in flooding in some areas across East Texas.

 Flash flooding is common, occurs quickly, and is very dangerous.
 Even in flat areas, flash flooding can occur during a heavy downpour.